Path to a Doctoral Dissertation

-The starting point for the application process is a 20-page research proposal that can be submitted on an ongoing basis and includes the following components:
+Getting Started.
+The Procedure.
+The starting point of the application process is a 20-page research proposal that includes the following components:

 In the next step, all scientific institute members comment on the research proposal.
 On this basis, either an invitation to a lecture or a rejection takes place.

 In the run-up to the semester-wide dissertation seminar, an optimized concept of the shortlisted candidates is to be presented and subsequently discussed.
-Here, above all, the stringency of the argumentation, the fit of the theory to the empirical objective and the possibility of actually achieving the formulated expected results are of interest.
-In addition, an in-depth analysis of the theoretical and methodological competence of the applicants is possible.
+Here, candidates should show parsimony and focus in their argumentation, capacity to handle theoretical concepts that fit the empirical objectives, and the possibility of achieving the formulated expected results.
+In addition, an in-depth analysis of the theoretical and methodological competence of the candidates is possible.
 After an in-house discussion, either admission to the circle of doctoral candidates or rejection takes place.